 Leslie Williamson | PROJECT MANAGER

-Leslie Williamson, ABHP Co-Founder and President of the Academy for Brain Health and Performance.
+Leslie Williamson, BHI President and Co-Founder and President of the Academy for Brain Health and Performance.
 Ms. Williamson was the Founder and Executive Director of the Center for School Success (CSS) for 17 years whose mission was to help students who struggle with learning, achieve measurable success in school and in life.
 She and her colleagues at CSS also developed a holistic assessment tool for school-aged children that measures the interrelated risk and protective factors that can impact a child’s learning and health.
-In addition, Ms. Williamson has spearheaded several community-based projects aimed at fostering commitment to the healthy development of youth using an asset approach.
-She brings to the Brain Health Initiative project her experience as a project coordinator and contributor to a National Institutes of Health study on improving the conceptualization and measurement of children’s health, well-being, and learning outcomes.
+In addition, Ms. Williamson has spearheaded community-based projects aimed at fostering commitment to the healthy development of youth using an asset approach.
+She brings to the Brain Health Initiative her experience as a project coordinator and contributor to a National Institutes of Health study on improving the conceptualization and measurement of children’s health, well-being, and learning outcomes.
 She is responsible for managing the successful initiation, planning, and execution of project activities.